wilsonmar/oss-perf/run-variations.md

-Experimentation is needed to identify the most throughput of work for the least cost Because there are interactions among the various configurations:
+Our objective here is to identify the most throughput of work at the least cost.

+Experimentation is needed because there are interactions among the various configurations:

   * Number and size of machines provisioned (such as RAM, use of solid-state drives, etc.).
   * OS selection (such as Debian vs. Windows, etc).